The Economics of Recreational Fishing in America

 Impact on Jobs, Incomes and Total Economic Output

-The study, which builds upon the U.S. Fish & Wildlife Service’s 2011 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation report and the 2013 American Sportfishing Association Sportfishing in America: An Economic Force for Conservation study, not only analyzes the economics of recreational fishing across all 50 U.S. states but also gets even more granular by looking at the economic contribution of each state by congressional districts, encompassing a total of 435 U.S. congressional districts.
-Mapping and population software were used to target small geographic regions to analyze the economic contribution and impact of recreational.
+The study, which builds upon the U.S. Fish & Wildlife Service’s 2011 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation report and the 2013 American Sportfishing Association Sportfishing in America: An Economic Force for Conservation study, analyzes recreational fishing economic impact across all 50 U.S. states.

-The state by state recreational fishing statistics point to the huge impact that recreational fishing has on the local, state and national economy.
+The state by state statistics highlight the benefits that recreational fishing has on the local, state and national economy.
 The following list ranks the top 10 states (in order) in terms retail spending/sales as well as the contributions to jobs creation, salaries and wages, and total economic output, or ripple effect, throughout the broader economy as a result of the original retail sale.